-I’m not a fan of dressed-up burgers, and by that, I mean I remove the lettuce and tomatoes.
+I’m not a fan of dressed-up burgers; by that, I mean I remove the lettuce and tomatoes.
 It looks beautiful, but those fellas had to go.

 The mayo and mustard condiment duo is an interesting choice for this burger.
 I could have seen it either going only mayo (known as a Sissy Burger in Texas) or with the burger fast food trinity of ketchup, mayo, and mustard.

-He loves things piled up on his food, the exact opposite of what I like.
-I’m also not fond of avocados, so I sat this one out.
+He loves things piled up on his food, the opposite of what I like.
+Also, I wouldn’t say I like avocados, so I sat this one out.
 It sure was pretty, though.

 This burger came with a side of beer-battered onion rings.
-I enjoyed dipping them in the southwestern ranch sauce while I waited for the final pretty baby to arrive.
+I enjoyed dipping the o-rings in the southwestern ranch sauce while waiting for the final pretty baby to arrive.

-Bacon Hatch Chile Burger Love
+Bacon Hatch Chile Burger

 The Bacon Hatch Chile Burger exceeded all of my expectations.
-It is up there in the top 1% of the burgers I’ve enjoyed in the last couple of years.
+It is up in the top 1% of the burgers I’ve enjoyed in the last couple of years.